-Car bomb kills 25 people outside Afghanistan bank
+Car bomb kills 30 people outside Afghanistan bank

 Story highlights

-- Civilians and police among victims of suicide car bomb
+- Civilians and police among victims of suicide car bombing

 A suicide bomber driving an explosive-packed car targeted the New Kabul Bank branch in Lashkar Gah, said Omar Zwak, a spokesman for Helmand province.